MARKET UPDATE FOR 28th March 2023

 GLOBAL MARKETS

-For firm quotes and more information on other treasury products kindly contact our treasury team.
-Treasury team: Milton Onyuna, Alfred Too, Lorna Kageni, Martin Githinji, Ndanu Musyoka, Ryan Akalah, Dennis Ingolo, and Elizabeth Kiarie.
+For firm quotes and more information on other treasury products kindly contact our treasury team

 Email: dealing@boakenya.com